microsoft/PartnerResources/_docs/Skilling/AI ML Academy/Applied AI.md

 Updates

-* [Protect your organization’s growth by using Azure Metrics Advisor](https://techcommunity.microsoft.com/t5/ai-cognitive-services-blog/protect-your-organization-s-growth-by-using-azure-metrics/ba-p/2564682) - Blog post for new updates with metrics advisor
+* [Protect your organization's growth by using Azure Metrics Advisor](https://techcommunity.microsoft.com/t5/ai-cognitive-services-blog/protect-your-organization-s-growth-by-using-azure-metrics/ba-p/2564682) - Blog post for new updates with metrics advisor

 ### Personalizer